Here are the 4 common ways to get from Bangkok to Nakhon Ratchasima or better known as Korat.

 Bangkok to Korat by Train

-Trains leave very frequently (like every 2-3 hours) from 5:45am to 10:25pm and one way tickets can get as cheap as 100 Baht for the 3rd class hard seat with fan and up to around 165 Baht for the 2nd class soft seat with aircon.
+Trains leave very frequently (like every 2-3 hours) from 5:45am to 10:45pm and one way tickets can get as cheap as 50 Baht for a 3rd class hard seat with fan and up to 230 Baht for a 1st class soft seat with aircon (excluding fees).
 This is the current train schedule:

 - Bangkok 05:45 – Korat 10:01 (Special Express)